 - Online component: Four modules covering an introduction, pre-departure planning, in-field safety, and post incident or return from field work

-- Use the FAP Instruction Sheet as a guide!
+- Use the FASP Instruction Sheet as a guide!

-- Departmental Contact: List either Rebecca Funk, Stephen Johnston, or a group member who is not participating in the field work as the contact.
-Alert them to your upcoming field work and provide a finished copy of your FAP before departing!
+- Departmental Contact: List either Rebecca Funk, the EAS Chair, or a group member who is not participating in the field work as the contact.
+Alert them to your upcoming field work and provide a finished copy of your FASP before departing!

-- Hazard assessment: Just copy and paste into Part 3: Hazard Assessment and Control/attach to FAP/provide link to digital copy
+- Hazard assessment: Just copy and paste into Part 3: Hazard Assessment the link to digital copy

 - Log Book: Fill out the form via the link obtain a log book or use a previously procured one (need one from March 2024 or later)